-As farm and food system educators or change agents working alongside rural and urban farm communities, we face enormous challenges to our efforts to support improved livelihoods of those we serve.
-While we may design focused educational programs or convene groups to work towards change, our work can become daunting.
-Over time, we may find our energy, commitment and spirit depleted.
+As farm and food system educators or change makers, we face enormous challenges to our efforts to support improved livelihoods of those we serve.
+Although we may work hard toward positive change and genuine service, our goals can become daunting.
+There are times we find our energy, commitment and spirit depleted.

-Are you seeking a space to step away from day-to-day work to pause, reflect, replenish and connect with a larger community of others working in the farm and food system?
+Are you seeking a space to step away from day-to-day work to pause, reflect, search and connect with a broad community of others working in the farm and food system?
 We are pleased to offer a third year Cohort opportunity for "Reconnecting with Purpose – A Renewal Experience for NY Farm and Food System Educators and Change Makers".

 News and Updates